 You imagine birth to be like you’ve seen in the movies – water breaks with a huge gush, family rushes to the hospital in a frenzy, baby is born looking 4 months old and sparkling clean!

-*This series is ideal for families with due dates between late November and late February.*
+*This series is ideal for families with due dates between mid-January and mid-March*

 Location: 314 Central Avenue, Dover, NH 03820